denten-books/plain-text/1-chapter.md

 # Chapter 1: Laying Bare the Device

+## 1.1 Prelude

 "The weakest point in our present day universe is the incapacity of man to meet the machine, the culture conserve, or the robot, other than through submission, actual destruction, and social revolution" [@moreno_who_1953, 233].
-So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his now seldomly read classic, *Who Shall Survive?* He is remembered today as a pioneer of group therapy, an early critic of Freud and socialism.
+So wrote the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his now seldom read classic, *Who Shall Survive?* He is remembered today as a pioneer of group therapy, an early critic of Freud and socialism.
 Sociologists also occasionally mention his work as precursor to network analysis.
 His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Yet Moreno was also a humanist and a philosopher of technology and culture.
-In opposition to euginics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].
+In opposition to eugenics, popular at the time, his answer to "Who Shall Survive?" was "everyone" [@moreno_who_1953, 245].

-Humanity, according to Moreno, faced two major threats: one embodied in the aggression from other human beings, and two, from the aggresion of robots or, what Moreno called alternatively, the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
+Humanity, according to Moreno, faced two major threats: one embodied in the aggression from other human beings, and two, from the aggression of robots or, what Moreno called alternatively the "cultural conserve" and the "zootechnical animal" [@moreno_who_1953, 237].
 Robots, for Moreno, were more than automated creatures.
-"Machine rule" encompossed all devices, social structures, and products of the mind that diminished creativity.
-He wrote: "these methods have always amoutned simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the finished, perfected product whose assumed perfectibility was an excuse [...] for forsaking its past, for preferring one partial phenomenon to the whole reality" [@moreno_who_1953, 233].
-Such comforting shortcuts reduce humans to "machine-addicts," residing in a "jungle of robots" that threatens to crowd out all human activity.
+"Machine rule" encompassed all devices, social structures, and products of the mind that diminished creativity.
+He wrote: "these methods have always amounted simply to this---to neglect and abandon the genuine and outstanding creative process [...] to extinguish all the active, living moments, and to strive towards one unchangeable goal: the illusion of the finished, perfected product whose assumed perfectibility was an excuse [...] for forsaking its past, for preferring one partial phenomenon to the whole reality" [@moreno_who_1953, 233].
+The "illusion of the perfected product" reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to crowd out all human activity.

+In the name of comfort, safety, and prolonged life, technologists and population planners disempower the very subjects whose lives they claim to preserve.
+The zootechnical animal substitutes human ability to set goals for the promised certainty of a better future.
 "The eugenic dreamer and the technological dreamer have one idea in common," Moreno wrote, "to substitute and hasten the slow process of nature:"

 > Once the creative process is encapsulated in a book it is *given*; it can be recapitulated eternally by everybody without the effort of creating anew.
 Once